fairlearn/fairlearn/docs/user_guide/datasets.rst

     >>> print(f"Demographic parity difference:\nB: {DP_B}\nLSTAT: {DP_LSTAT}")
     Demographic parity difference for:
-    B: 0.0901639344262295
+    B: 0.5470085470085471
-    LSTAT: 0.8877297565822156
+    LSTAT: 0.8583829365079365

 Checking the demographic parity differences shows that neither variable has a demographic parity at zero, implying a different selection rate across groups.
 The next series of tables further breaks down evaluation metrics by group.

-The proportion of Black people higher than the median is associated with a higher false positve rate.
+The vast majority of observations of *B* fall above the cutoff.
-*B* == True is also associated with a slightly lower precision.
+Observations below the cutoff have zero precision and recall, but the model has a higher accuracy for this group than records where *B* > 136.9.

-The accuracy, recall, and selection rate when *LSTAT* is `True` all are lower than when *LSTAT* is `False`.
+The precision, recall, and selection rate when *LSTAT* is `True` all are lower than when *LSTAT* is `False`.
 These results indicate that our simple model is worse at predicting an outcome for individuals in the "lower status" category.